I imagined Earth’s future, and now COP26 honchos are curious

 Changes in behaviour sometimes happen.
 Not always.

-The delegates must feel an enormous pressure to invent and agree to striking and reaching significant goals.
+The delegates must feel an enormous pressure to invent and agree to striking and significant goals.
 At the same time, they’re no more than national representatives assigned to work for national interests.
 There will likely be other representatives in their governments working diligently against their efforts.
+Balances between national interests and the global good will have to be kept.

 That’s not just an argument to be made — it’s a situation to be created.
 It won’t happen unless we figure out ways to pay for it.
 This is one reason people have responded to my novel describing a best-case scenario for the next few decades.
 Of course people want a story of things going well; that’s a very powerful desire these days.
 But people also want to be able to believe it.
 Which means it has to be a story about how we pay ourselves to come into balance with our one and only biosphere.